MantaBots27318/sessions-management/README.rst

    {
       "team" : <Team name to copy into email>,
       "mail" : {
          "from" : {
+            "smtp_server" : {
-               "smtp_server" : <smtp server address if not using google>, "smtp_port"   : <smtp server port if not using google>, "address"     : <sender address>
+                "host" : <smtp server address if not using Microsoft>, "port" : <smtp server port if not using Microsoft>
             },
+            "imap_server" : {
+                "host" : <imap server address if not using Microsoft>, "port" : <imap server port if not using Microsoft>
+            },
+            "address"     : <sender address>
+         },
          "to" : <recipient address>,
          "pattern" : <mail pattern text file, see `example`_>, },
       "calendar" : {
-         "id" : <google calendar identifier>,
+         "name" : <Microsoft calendar name>,
-         "topic" : <topic to look for in events to register>, "days" : <Number of days from now into which events will be considered>, "full_day" : <if "True", registration declare people are present from 12AM to 11:59PM whatever the session date, if "False" uses event hours>
+         "topic" : <topic to look for in events to register>, "days" : <Number of days from now into which events will be considered>, "full_day" : <if "True", registration declare people are present from 12AM to 11:59PM whatever the session date, if "False" uses event hours>, "time_zone" : <Time zone into which events shall be registered>
       }

    }

 .. _`example`: conf/mail-pattern.txt